Thank you for visiting the THAILAND HP Store

 The shiny aluminum casing protects the components from bumps and bruises.
 You could take this drive across town to a business meeting or across the world on a backpacking trip.
 It’s built to handle transit.

-The HP External Portable has 1TB storage space, which is a ton of space for such a tiny drive.
+The HP External Portable hard drive has 1TB storage space, which is a ton of space for such a tiny drive.

 Did you know that you can hook up an external HDD drive to either a PlayStation 4 (PS4) or an Xbox One?
 If you’re a gamer, you probably know that modern game systems feature a lot of downloadable entertainment.